Tensor Graphical Lasso (TeraLasso): Notation and Preliminaries

 \section{Notation and Preliminaries}

-The notation in this paper is as follows.
-We use $A$ for matrices and tensors, $\mathbf{a}$ for vectors, and denote the $(i,j)$ element of a matrix $A$ as $A_{ij}$ and the $(i,j,\dots,k)$ element of a tensor $A$ as $A_{i,j, \dots, k}$.
+We use upper case letters, e.g. $A$ for matrices and tensors, bold lower case $\mathbf{a}$ for vectors, and denote the $(i,j)$ element of a matrix $A$ as $A_{ij}$ and the $(i_1,i_2,\dots,i_K)$ element of a tensor $A$ as $A_{i_1,i_2, \dots, i_K}$.
 Fibers are the higher-order analogue of matrix rows and columns.
-A fiber of the tensor data is obtained by fixing every index but one, and thus the mode-$k$ fiber of tensor $X$ is denoted $X_{i_1,\dots,i_{k-1},:,i_{k+1},\dots, i_K}$.
-Following definition by \cite{kolda2009tensor}, tensor unfolding or matricization of $X$ along the $k$th-mode is denoted as $X_{(k)}$, and is formed by arranging the mode-$k$ fibers as columns of the resulting matrix of dimension $d_k \times m_k$. so long as it is consistent across related calculations.
+A fiber of a tensor is obtained by fixing every index but one, the mode-$k$ fiber of tensor $X$ is denoted as the column vector $X_{i_1,\dots,i_{k-1},:,i_{k+1},\dots, i_K}$.
+Following definition by \cite{kolda2009tensor}, tensor unfolding or matricization of $X$ along the $k$th-mode is denoted as $X_{(k)}$, formed by arranging the mode-$k$ fibers as columns of the resulting matrix of dimension $d_k \times m_k$.
+The column ordering is not important so long as it is consistent.